noodldocs/noodldocs.github.io/2.4/nodes/cloud-services/model.md

 ### Scripts

 **Initialize**
-Here you can provide a small Javascript snippet that is run when a new model is created via the _Insert_ signal.
+Here you can provide a small JavaScript snippet that is run when a new model is created via the _Insert_ signal.

 ```javascript
 initialize({